APEX: Empowering LLMs with Physics-Based Task Planning for Real-time Insight: Related Work

-Many VLM-empowered agents, such as CLIPort~\citep{vlm_cliport}, VIMA~\citep{vlm_vima}, VoxPoser~\citep{vlm_voxposer}, RT-2~\citep{vlm_rt2}, and PhysVLM~\citep{physvlm}—inherit this same static worldview.
+Vision–language models (VLMs) such as CLIP~\citep{vlm_clip}, Flamingo~\citep{vlm_flamingo}, PaLM-E~\citep{vlm_palme}, and OpenVLM~\citep{vlm_openVLM} learn powerful image–text embeddings that support zero-shot recognition and instruction following~\citep{VLA_survey}.
+Many VLM-empowered agents, such as CLIPort~\citep{vlm_cliport}, VIMA~\citep{vlm_vima}, VoxPoser~\citep{vlm_voxposer}, RT-2~\citep{vlm_rt2}, and PhysVLM~\citep{physvlm} inherit this same static worldview.
 They augment visual grounding with spatial transport layers, multimodal prompting, or feasibility masks, but still cannot generalize to novel dynamics and remain blind to explicit physical laws.
 A handful of works have tried to close the loop by training Transformer-based action predictors directly on VLM features, for example, RT-1~\citep{rt1} learns end-to-end vision-to-control policies.
-More recently, DeepMind’s generalist agent Gato~\citep{vlm_gato} showed that a single Transformer can handle images, text, and control signals in a unified framework.
+DeepMind’s generalist agent Gato~\citep{vlm_gato} showed that a single Transformer can handle images, text, and control signals in a unified framework.
 Yet these approaches still encode physics only implicitly in learned weights, offering no transparent physical feedback and often failing under distributional shifts.